oils-for-unix/oils/doc/doc-plugins.md

 ### oil-sh

-A generic formatter that works for both shell and Oil code.
-It's used in [idioms.html](idioms.html), [known differences](known-differences.html), and is now the default for the Oil blog.
+A generic formatter that works for both shell and YSH code.
+It's used in [idioms.html](idioms.html), [known differences](known-differences.html), and is now the default for the Oils blog.

 (Detail: it's the same as `sh-prompt` for now.
 We might want to do something smarter.)